Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/TerminalTutorial-Part3.md

     }
  ---

-*IsIntialized* property and *InitializeAsync* method appears here because OAuthToken will be passed to Activity after object creation.
-We need expose event for *token refresh* to be able notify **hub** in case it happens.
-*OAuthToken* class reflects meaningfull for us fields of token response:
+We create an *OAuthToken* class to store token data:

  ---
     namespace terminalAsana.Asana